tdegeus/mate-cluster/pages/etiquette.rst

   * **Disk-space**: the node cannot write any files, including files of the operating system.
 The node crashes, all jobs running on it fail.

-  * **Network**: all jobs on all nodes slow down considerably, copying operation of any job can fail.
+  * **Network**: all jobs on all nodes slow down considerably, copying operations of all jobs can fail.

 Understand your own scripts
 ===========================